neoforged/.github/primers/1.21.6/index.md

         - `getDynamicUniforms` - Returns a list of uniforms to write for the shader.
         - `bindDefaultUniforms` - Binds the default uniforms to be used within a `RenderPass`
     - `ScissorState` class is removed
+- `com.mojang.blaze3d.textures`
+    - `GpuTexture` now takes in an int representing the usage flags
+        - `usage` - The flags that define how the texture can be used.
-- `com.mojang.blaze3d.textures.TextureFormat#RED8I` - An 8-bit signed integer handling the red color channel.
+    - `TextureFormat#RED8I` - An 8-bit signed integer handling the red color channel.
 - `com.mojang.blaze3d.vertex.DefaultVertexFormat#EMPTY` - A vertex format with no elements.
 - `net.minecraft.client.renderer`
     - `CachedOrthoProjectionMatrixBuffer` - An object that caches the orthographic projection matrix, rebuilding if the width or height of the screen changes.
     - `CachedPerspectiveProjectionMatrixBuffer` - An object that caches the perspective projection matrix, rebuilding if the width, height, or field of view changes.
+    - `CloudRenderer`
+        - `FLAG_INSIDE_FACE`, `FLAG_USE_TOP_COLOR` are now private
+        - `RADIUS_BLOCKS` is removed
-    - `CloudRenderer#endFrame` - Ends the current frame being rendered to by constructing a fence.
+        - `endFrame` - Ends the current frame being rendered to by constructing a fence.
     - `CubeMap#render` no longer takes in the float for the partial tick.
     - `DynamicUniforms` - A class that writes the uniform interface blocks to the buffer for use in shaders.
     - `DynamicUniformStorage` - A class that holds the uniforms within a slice of a mappable ring buffer.